 Wish to retain customers and prevent customer churn.
 AI-powered tools in this category can help you increase customer lifetime value.
 They gather data, build a predictive model, and test and validate that model on real customers.
 That information can state what stage of churning the person is in.
 Quick-churn customers (users who abandon a product shortly after starting to use it) are difficult to re-engage.
 But for late-churn customers (those who have a long-lasting relationship with your brand) you can offer incentives to keep using your product.
 Machine-learning algorithms also can help identify disengaged customer segments that are about to churn or leave for a competitor.
 For example, if the system notices these churn-indicating behaviours, it can send users relevant offers to keep them engaged.

-You can use Clicktime to see how using automation will free up human time.
+You can use Hourly to will free up your time.
 That extra time can go into strategic and creative thinking where human effort is most valuable.

 Last but not least, when looking to implement an AI solution, make sure to prioritise areas that offer the biggest reward if optimised.
 Then make sure your dataset is large enough for the algorithms to learn from.
 Train leaders and team within that area of business to get the most out of an AI platform.
 Do everything you can to make your data-driven practices as transparent, honest and value-creating for your customers as possible.